What is IR35?

 - Flexibility – No fee’s when they’re not working

-- Simplicity - No annoying Limited Company admin like tax returns, VAT, book keeping, HMRC or Companies House submissions
+- Simplicity - No Limited Company admin like tax returns, VAT, book keeping, HMRC or Companies House submissions

 - Friday payments